 Hardware Selection Guide for Meeting Room TV

+Meeting Room TV is hardware-agnostic and designed to run on standard business-class equipment.
 This guide outlines recommended hardware characteristics to help IT teams deploy a reliable and supportable meeting room environment.
 These are guidelines, not proprietary requirements.
+You are not limited to specific vendors or models.
+If your existing equipment meets the specifications below, it should work for most deployments.

 Before You Begin

 If you have not yet set up Meeting Room TV in the Meeting Room 365 Admin Portal, see the Getting Started with Meeting Room TV guide first.
+This guide focuses on selecting and planning the hardware for each room.

 What Each Room Requires